philpagel/HP-microserver-caddy/README.md

 The caddy is designed to fit the optical drive bay of a HP Proliant Microserver Gen8 and will latch into the locking mechanism.
-It is short enough for the original slot cover to fit. iThe tray accomodates a 2.5" SSD (or HDD).
+It is short enough for the original slot cover to fit.
+The tray accomodates a 2.5" SSD (or HDD).

 ![Bracket1](img/bracket1.png)